IMSterling/adversarial/README.md

-# Summer Research Adversarial Attacks
+# Developing Patch Based Adversarial Attacks
 ## Swarthmore College
 ##### Ian McDiarmid-Sterling

-Welcome to my patch based adversarial attack generation package.
-This repository allows one to generate, evaluate, and visualize an adversarial attack for the Yolov3 object detector, a copy of which is included in this repository.
-Some of the code in this repository has been pulled directly from other repositories, as cited in my paper
+This repository allows one to generate, evaluate, and visualize a patch based adversarial attack for the Yolov3 object detector, a copy of which is included in this repository.
+Some of the code in this repository has been pulled directly from other repositories, as cited in my report.

-This is the code associated with my report, generated with funding from Swarthmore College's SOAR-NSE undergraduate research program with assistance from Profesor Allan Moser
+This is the code associated with my report, generated with funding from Swarthmore College's SOAR-NSE undergraduate research program, and with assistance from Profesor Allan Moser

 --- About the repository ---